Cees Nooteboom – 533 – een dagenboek

 The hardest part of connecting with someone is being honest.

 Notice how you feel around people.
 Notice who brings out the best in you.
-Notice who makes you feel more connected with yourself—more open and more honest.
+Notice who makes you feel more connected to yourself—more open and honest.

 Create.